- Last Updated: December 2, 2024

 The ability to create data and manage cases through the case management feature is key for longitudinal data collection, and SurveyCTO recently added robust offline functionalities so you can update datasets and pre-load data even while in the field with no internet connection.

 Pricing is flexible, letting you choose between monthly subscription options and custom Enterprise packages for larger organizations.
-SurveyCTO is great for you if you’re undergoing large research or M&E projects, especially offline.
+SurveyCTO is great for you if you’re undergoing large research or need an M&E data collection tool that works offline.
 You’ll love this tool if you need a data collection app that’s both easy to use and has robust functionality and fine-grained security options.

 Google Forms